CamWheeler135/CS50_Final_Project/README.md

 - [Edward Pie](https://www.youtube.com/watch?v=sNamSTJ4qCU) - Great explanation with some example code.

 - [Mattia Cinelli](https://github.com/MattiaCinelli) - Has a really detailed repo of RL examples, great to look at for multi armed bandits and beyond.

+- [Lilian Wang](https://lilianweng.github.io/posts/2018-01-23-multi-armed-bandit/) - Blog on the maths behind the algorithms, there is also some code she has written for an implementation of the problem.